Snowfakery vs Smock-It: What’s Best for Salesforce Test Data Generation?

 To confirm that Smock-It is installed successfully, run: sf plugins

 You should see Smock-It listed among the installed plugins.
-Alternatively, you can check the version by running: sf Smock-It -- version

-4. Authenticate with Your Salesforce Org (Optional but Recommended)
+4. Authenticate with Your Salesforce Org (Recommended)

 How to Generate Test Data with Smock-It?